openrobot

 • Robots with servos, such as a 2-DOF turret, a light follower, a 6-DOF arm

-• Projects with high power outputs by Mosfet, such as lights, electromagnets, water pumps, peltier plates, thermoresistances…
+• Projects with high-power Mosfet outputs, such as lights, electromagnets, water pumps, Peltier plates, thermistors…

 • Projects with Bluetooth (HC-05/HC-06), such as communication with PC or Smartphone, beacons…

-• Environmental stations with temperature, humidity, and atmospheric pressure measurement (BME280)
+• Environmental stations measuring temperature, humidity, and atmospheric pressure (BME280)

 Connections

-OpenRobot has a huge number of available outputs, allowing it to be adapted to a large number of projects.
+OpenRobot has a huge number of available outputs, allowing it to be adapted to a wide variety of projects.

 • 2x DC Motor